Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/configuration_overview.md

 # Configuration Guide

 This Document provides an overview of the different attributes, method and properties, that you can overwrite.
 Function docstring can be found in the files or sphinx documentation.

 ## AbstractInput

 ### Attributes - Input

-* `required_tags: List[int]` - The list of tags that must be present in a dataset to be accepted into the input.
+* `required_tags: List[int | str]` - The list of tags that must be present in a
+dataset to be accepted into the input.
 Consider checking SOP_mapping.py for collections of Tags.
-* `required_values: Dict[int, Any]` - A Mapping of tags and associated values, doesn't work for values in sequences
+* `required_values: Dict[int | str, Any]` - A Mapping of tags and associated
+values, doesn't work for values in sequences
-* `image_grinder: Grinder = identity_grinder` Function for initial preprocessing, often to transform to data format, better suited for image processing.
+* `image_grinder: Grinder = identity_grinder` Function for initial
+preprocessing, often to transform to data format, better suited for image processing.
+* `enforce_single_series = False` If True, requires series instance UID tags and After the first dataset, the input will reject datasets from a different series

 ### Methods - Input

-* `validate (self) -> bool` - Method for checking that all data is available.
-Should return True when input is ready for processing, false otherwise.
+* `validate (self) -> bool` - Abstract Method for checking if all data needed for processing is stored in the input.
+Should return `True` when input is ready for processing, `False` otherwise.

 ## Abstract Pipeline

 This class is the server running the dicom node.
 It contains configuration for the many subclasses to instantiated.

 ### Attributes - Pipeline

 * `processing_directory` - Base directory that the processing will take place in.
 The specific directory that will run is: `processing_directory/patient_ID`

 #### Maintenance Configuration